livelace/gosquito/docs/config/flow.md

   params:
     instance: 1                             # How many flow's instances should run in parallel.
                                             # WARNING: Default parallelism is achieved by dedicated flows,
                                             # not by flow's instance amount.
-There are no atomic operations over data.
+                                            # There are no atomic operations over data.
                                             # Use with cautions.

     interval: "5m"                          # How often flow should run (1s minimum).

   # Input plugin parameters:
-  # 1. Strictly required.
+  # 1. Section is strictly required.
   # 2. Only single plugin is allowed.
   input:
     plugin: "plugin"                        # Input plugin name.